Joseph-Galante/Demons-Respite/README.md

 - When I click the 'Play Game' button it takes me to an empty room and I can start controlling the player
 - Pressing the WASD-keys moves the player around
 - Clicking the left-mouse button makes the player attack with their current weapon
-- Clicking the right-mouse button makes the player block with their current shield
+- Clicking the middle-mouse button makes the player block with their current shield
-- Pressing the Q-key will replace the player's current weapon with one on the ground in front of the player
 - Pressing the E-key lets the player interact with chests by opening them and gaining it's contents
-- Pressing the spacebar uses the player's magic ability which shoots a fireball in front of the player
+- Pressing the spacebar uses the player's ability which does an area of effect attack around the player
+- Pressing the Escape-key, while playing, pauses the game and brings up a menu with 'How to Play' and 'Main Menu' options
 - Walking over food or gold causes the player to pick them up: food heals the player while gold increases my score
 - Walking near enemies makes them chase the player
 - Attacking the enemies causes the enemies to take damage and they die and drop coins if their health reaches zero
-- If enemies get close to the player they attack with their weapon and damage the player if they hit them
+- If enemies get close to the player they hurt the player and knock them back
 - If the player loses all their health they lose and the 'Game Over' screen is displayed which includes a 'Game Over' message and a 'Return to Main Menu' button
 - If I click the 'Return to Main Menu' button it takes me to the main menu so I can play again
 - While playing, if I enter a corridor it takes the player to another room in the dungeon